isomerpages/np-infosite/_notebook/NP Authorised Notebook Suppliers.md

 </ul>
 <hr>
 <h4>Apple SG Education Store</h4>
-<p>For students who require Apple products (e.g. MacBook) for your study
+<p>For students who require Apple products (e.g. Macbook) for your study
 in NP, you can purchase them at education price directly from the Apple SG Education Store.</p>
 <table style="minWidth: 75px">